mindsbackyard/galvanic-test/Readme.md

 }
 ```

-We want to test this code snippet with differnt values to test the border cases and equivalence classes.
+We want to test this code snippet with different values to test the border cases and equivalence classes.
 For we create a `product` fixture with arguments `x` and `y` and let the `setup` block calculate the product of the two numbers.
 To make the fixture parameterised we add a `params` block at the beginning.
 The block must return an `Iterator<R>` where `R` is the type of the fixture's return value.